 Term Definition ABLE Account An account that meets the requirements of the Achieving a Better Life Experience Act of 2014.
 ABLE accounts have tax advantages and allow an eligible person to save funds for the disability-related expenses of the account's designated beneficiary.
 Agent A person or organization acting as a fiduciary for another person.
 This includes a power of attorney, representative payee, conservator, or guardian.
 Bank Statement An official, detailed statement or online transaction listing from a financial institution that shows the person's name, account number, statement date, and all the account activity over a certain period of time (usually a month) for each bank account held by a person or business.
 Conservatorship Account An account in which a person or institution has been appointed by a court to manage the resources held in the account for a ward.
 The ward retains ownership of all resources placed in a conservatorship account.
 Educational Savings Account (ESA) A trust or custodial account created for the purpose of paying qualified education expenses of the account's designated beneficiary.
-There are two types of ESA's: 529 Education Savings Account 530 Coverdell Education Savings Account The account must be titled or designated as an ESA when it is established.
+There are two types of ESA's: • 529 Education Savings Account • 530 Coverdell Education Savings Account The account must be titled or designated as an ESA when it is established.
 Electronic Payment Service A service that allows money to be sent electronically between users.
-Examples include PayPal, Stripe, Google Pay, Zelle, etc. Flexible Spending Arrangement (FSA) An employer benefit used to reimburse employees for qualified medical expenses.
+Examples include PayPal, Stripe, Google Pay, Zelle, etc. Flexible Spending Arrangement or Flexible Spending Account (FSA) An employer benefit used to reimburse employees for qualified medical expenses.
 Fiduciary A person legally appointed or authorized to manage a person's income and resources for the benefit of the other person.
 Financial Account Any account that holds funds that can be used to purchase food or shelter.

 These include formal accounts like bank checking and savings accounts, as well as informal accounts like a community cooperative for savings and loans.

 Health Savings Account/ Medical Savings Account A tax-exempt account used to pay for qualified medical expenses.

+Medicare Flex Card A prepaid debit card funded by a Medicare Advantage Plan is used to pay for qualified medical expenses and in some cases special supplemental benefits such as food and produce, meal delivery and nonmedical transportation.

 Pooled accounts Financial accounts containing funds for more than one person.
 These accounts are usually titled to an agency or institution that manages funds for several clients.
 Examples include patient trust, DDD and public fiduciary accounts.

 Qualified Expense Any expenses related to the eligible individual's blindness or disability which are made for the benefit of the designated beneficiary, including the following expenses:

-• Education;
+Education;

 Housing;

 Transportation;

 Employment training and support;

 Assistive technology and related services;

 • Health;

 Prevention and wellness;

 Financial management and administrative services;

 • Legal fees;

 Expenses for ABLE account oversight and monitoring;

-Funeral and burial; and

-Basic living expenses.
+Funeral and burial; and Basic living expenses.
 Ward The person for whom an agent has authority to act.
 This term is not limited to "ward" in the legal sense.